Center for the Arts

 Head of School John Packard

-The Center for the Arts will consist of three structures: one each for performance, music, and visual arts.
+The Center for the Arts consists of three structures: one each for performance, music, and visual arts.
 Connecting all three is a shared indoor "arts street" and outdoor courtyard.
 The two-level interior street offers gathering and seating areas for small groups, providing space for informal exchange, collaboration, discussion, exhibitions and receptions before and after events.
-The walls will serve as a gallery, highlighting the arts as every member of the Brooks community passes through the building.
+The walls serve as a gallery, highlighting the arts as every member of the Brooks community passes through the building.

-Performances, teaching and community gatherings will have a spacious, comfortable home in the theater, designed to fit the entire student body with 387 seats.
+Performances, teaching and community gatherings have a spacious, comfortable home in the theater, designed to fit the entire student body with 387 seats.
 Its stage connects to a scene shop and a 1,200-square-foot Black Box theater, which provides a flexible teaching space and an additional performance venue.
 A costume shop, changing room and green room are included as well.
 Sliding barn doors increase visibility and connection in the Arts Street, as well as allow overflow standing room for large events.

 My involvement in theater and improv at Brooks has been the springboard for my whole life after Brooks, including my current career ... so seeing the amazing facility being built makes me incredibly excited for current and future students, and all of their possibilities!

-Musicians and performers will sing the praises of this portion of the building.
+Musicians and performers sing the praises of this portion of the building.
 It includes ensemble and individual rehearsal spaces for music: two large ensemble spaces, two medium-sized ensemble spaces, a choir section and four music practice rooms, as well as a recording studio.

 Studios abound in this structure.
 Two 2D studios on the upper level will feature expansive windows looking onto Main Street, with additional views over a new campus quad providing northern light for the space.
 There are three studios on the lower level: one each for ceramics, 3D, and photography.
 The ceramics and 3D studios open onto an exterior Arts Terrace and the new campus quad.
 The photography studio includes space for setting up and taking photos, plus a darkroom with 10 enlargers and a full trough sink.